syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 date:	2019-06-08
 ---

-Like any Distributed System, designing a Big Data Analytics solution requires careful planning and experimenation.
-Depending on the choice of technologies, the planning phase often involves evaluating the schema, indices, sharding and replication strategies, and examine them against factors such as;
+Like any Distributed System, designing a Big Data Analytics solution requires a great deal of planning and experimenation.
+Depending on the choice of technologies, the planning phase often involves evaluating the schemas, indices, sharding and replication strategies, and examine them against factors such as;
-* type of data ingestion (*batch, streaming*)
+* data ingestion mode (*batch, streaming*)
-* frequency of data ingestion
+* rate of data ingestion
 * amount of data that should be kept in various storage tiers (*hot, warm, cold*)
 * personas that will concurrently query the system (*Data Analyst, Data Scientist, C-Level Executive*)
 * types of queries, aggregations and their accepted response times